CAPITAL IMPROVEMENT PROGRAM

 Project No.: BG2003

-Location: Pier
+Location: Seal Beach Pier

 Description: A facility needs assessment conducted in 2020 determined that the existing Lifeguard Headquarters and Police Substation has reached the end of its useful life.
 In response to this finding, and as part of the City’s 2024 Strategic Planning Meeting, the reconstruction of the facility was identified and prioritized as a critical capital improvement project.